Salma Sobhan: Human rights and law career

 Sobhan, along with eight other colleagues, had founded a human rights organization, Ain O Shalish Kendra, in 1986.
 She served as the executive director of the organization until 2001.
 For her dedication to the defense of women's rights, she received the Ananya Magazine Award in 2000 and an award from the New York-based Lawyers' Committee for Human Rights (later known as Human Rights First) in 2001.
-Sobhan was elected to the Board of the Bangladesh Legal Aid and Service Trust, as well as that of Bangladesh Rural Advancement Committee (BRAC) and Nijera Kori.
+Sobhan was elected to the Board of the Bangladesh Legal Aid and Service Trust (BLAST), as well as that of Bangladesh Rural Advancement Committee (BRAC) and Nijera Kori.
 In 2001, she was elected to the Board of the United Nations Research Institute For Social Development (UNRISD).
 She was also a member of three international feminist networks: Asia Pacific Women Law and Development, Women Living under Muslim Laws, and Match Canada.

 Death

 Salma Sobhan’s health started deteriorating in late 2003 after she was diagnosed with heart failure.
-On December 30th 2003 around midnight she suffered a heart attack and died on the way to the hospital.
+On 30 December 2003 around midnight she suffered a heart attack and died on the way to the hospital.